Other spellings: Itzikovitz, Itsykovich, Ichikovitz, Ichikovich, Itzikowitz, Echikovitz,

 Sally Covitz was born in Trashkun as Sora Rivka (Sorifka) Itzikovich on 15 November 1910 and emigrated with her parents in 1912.
-She married Robert Siegel, and she died in Brockton, Massachusetts, on 11 October 1999.
-The two children of Sally (Covitz) and Robert Siegel:
+She married Robert Segal, who was born in Massachusetts.
+Robert died on 3 May 1998, and Sally died on 11 October 1999, both in Brockton, Massachusetts.

 PHOTO Friends and relatives bid goodbye to Itzikovich family members emigrating to Canada (Trashkun, 1927).